aiagarwa/KDE-Project/README.md

 # KDE Project

+## Folders content

+- assets/ contains our original datasets, ontology, R2RML mapping and uplifted data
+- documentation/ contains Widoco documentation which also embeds R2RML Mapping Documentation (PDF) and SPARQL Queries Documentation (PDF), see "Run the Widoco documentation below"
+- reports/ contains our technical report and self-reflection reports
+- web-app/ contains the Application Query Interface, see "Run the application below"

 ## Create local triplestore

 We have been using GraphDB Free for this project.
 A local instance can be created with the following steps: